Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - TLS_ECDHE_RSA_WITH_AES256_GCM_SHA384
 - TLS_ECDHE_RSA_WITH_AES256_CBC_SHA384

-These cipher suites support forward secretcy which makes them significantly more secure.
+These cipher suites support forward secrecy which makes them significantly more secure.

 When using TLS v1.3 any cipher suites specified in [RFC8446] can be used.